steve12345585/SnipeOffice/oovbaapi/README.md

 # Visual Basic Interoperability

-Visual Basic interoperability module for LibreOffice
+Visual Basic interoperability module for SnipeOffice

 ## See also